Logo website creation

 <html lang="en">

 These pages are also called legal pages.
-You shouldn’t attempt to translate as them will probably lose the legal value in another language.
-Beside if you use a perfect translation.
+You shouldn’t attempt to translate them directly as they may lose their legal value in another language, even if the translation is perfect.

-Just create a general translation of your main privacy policy and terms of service in short, state that the page is not to be intended as legal or binding and for more precise information relies on the main language that will prevail, and add a link to that page.
+Instead, create a general translation of your main privacy policy and terms of service in short.
+State that the translated page is not intended to be legally binding and for more precise information, rely on the original language, which will prevail.
+Add a link to the original legal page.

 Google

-Some exception can be tolerated if the link is to another domain, to an external website.
-In that case probably the source does not have another language version available, the content is valuable and so it is anyway a good tip to a reader.
-Please advice in the anchor text that the target will be in a different language.
+Some exceptions can be tolerated if the link is to another domain or an external website.
+In that case, the source may not have a version available in the user's preferred language, but the content is valuable and still worth sharing.
+Please indicate in the anchor text that the target page will be in a different language.

-But within the same domain/website avoid linking to contents in different language as much as possible.
+However, within the same domain/website, avoid linking to content in different languages as much as possible.

-Technically you can give an indication inside the meta tag of the head section of the page that link to the same page in another language.
-A syntax example:
+Technically, you can give an indication inside the meta tag of the head section of the page to link to the same page in another language.
+An example syntax:

-If it is getting too complicate can read a specific article: International optimization
+If this is getting too complicated, you can read a specific article on International optimization.

-If you are not sure about this, just ignore it and stick to perfect links: each one to the exact relative page, it will be very user friendly and so Google friendly.
+If you are not sure about this, just ignore it and stick to perfect links: each one to the exact corresponding page in the other language.
+This approach will be very user-friendly and therefore Google-friendly.

-Strangely many big actors fall in this terrible user unfriendly mistake.
-Even Google itself.
-Ironically the most difficult way to change the language is in ...Google translator!
-The language switch should be an anchor text visible and written in the language of the target, not in the actual language!
-If I am English and I am looking to a touristic website about Moscow that is in Russian and the “English link” is written in Russian (для английского нажмите здесь= for English click here), how will I find it?
-It seems obvious but as you can see it also in the below example, this mistake is presents, and in many websites too!
+The language switch should be an anchor text that is visible and written in the language of the target, not in the current language!
+For example, if I am an English speaker visiting a touristic website about Moscow in Russian, the "English link" should be clearly written in English ("for English click here"), not in Russian ("для английского нажмите здесь").
+This seems obvious, but as seen in the examples below, this mistake is common on many websites:

 Click to enlarge